Give Customers an Immediate, Valuable Connection with Your Team

 Since we’re using Olark as an example, I’ll review that process.

 Some live chat tools will require help from your IT department, but don’t let that stop you.
 If your company uses WordPress and you have Administrator access, you can install Olark.
-All you need to do is install the WordPress plugin and then sync with your account.
+All you need to do is install the WordPress plugin and then sync it with your account.
 If you’re literate in HTML, you can also manually integrate Olark with WordPress.

 Keep in mind that if any web pages live outside of WordPress or your content management system, and you want to be able to chat with potential customers on them, then you will need to install the code on those pages as well.
 For instance, some landing pages are hosted externally from WordPress.
 In other scenarios, content libraries are hosted in sites like Uberflip.
 Don’t forget about these.